anasselhoud/centaurai/_services/implementation.md

 In **CentaurAI**, we use different ML models such as:

-> Linear/Logistic Regression
+> Linear/Logistic Regression.

-> Decision Tree & Random Forest
+> Decision Tree & Random Forest.

-> SVM & Naive Bayes
+> SVM & Naive Bayes.

-> kNN (K-Nearest Neighbours)
+> kNN (K-Nearest Neighbours).

 > K-means
 > PCA & All Dimensionality Reduction Algorithms.
 > Bagging and Gradient Boosting